-1. What is the difference between the 63 and 65 day math dots program by Shichida Method?
+What is the difference between the 63 and 65 day math dots program by Shichida Method?

 The 65 day math was the first math program developed by Professor Makoto Shichida which consist of

-1. Cycle / Part 1 = 65 days
+Cycle / Part 1 = 65 days

-2. Cycle / Part 2 = 65 days
+Cycle / Part 2 = 65 days

-3. repeat both Cycle 1 and 2 twice
+Repeat both Cycle 1 and 2 twice

 In total it would take 390 days to finish 3 cycles.

-As for the 63 day math program, it was later introduced to Shichida classes around 2009 before the demise of the Shichida founder, Makoto Shichida.
+As for the 63 day math program, it was later introduced to Shichida classes around 2009 before the demise of the Shichida Method founder, Makoto Shichida.

 For the 63 day version, continue to practice the program many times and incorporate it as part of your child's daily lesson.

-The 65 days flash card "Dots" are 1 to 100 dots.
+The 65 days flash card "Dots" covers 1 to 100 dots.

-The 63 days are only from 1 to 50 dots (there are no flashcards with 51 dots to 100 dots).
+The 63 days only use flashcards from 1 to 50 dots (there are no flashcards with 51 dots to 100 dots).

 The benefits of both programs are:

-2. Develop Photographic Memory.
+2. Develop a Photographic Memory.

 3. Able to see the dots and tell the number of dots on the flash cards by looking at the flash cards